isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-palmetto-bugs/index.md

 The other way is through the abrasive property of the mineral.
 The boric acid creates an itchy sensation on the exoskeleton of the palmetto bug and it gradually dries out.
 As the bug is unable to maintain the internal fluid balance, it doesnt last for a long time.

 Cover your hands with a pair of gloves and mix different ingredients to make bait for the palmetto bug.
 Use the boric acid and mix it with a small quantity of flour, sugar and Crisco.
-The mixture would end up with a sticky dough
-- like texture.
-Leave the mixture alongside familiar insect
+The mixture would end up with a sticky dough-like texture.
+Leave the mixture alongside familiar insect-entry points.
-- entry points.

 Although boric acid is a naturally occurring mineral, keep in mind that it has a mild level of toxicity.
 So in case youve got pets or little kids, its best to avoid this method, as accidental ingestion could be dangerous for their safety.
 There are other safer alternatives available that you can opt for in that case.

 Related: Do Cockroaches Eat Bed Bugs?

-###  3. Food
-- Grade Diatomaceous Earth
+###  3. Food-Grade Diatomaceous Earth

 This is also an organically occurring white powder and is used to achieve the same result to boric acid.
-Similar to boric acid, it also comes with a naturally
+Similar to boric acid, it also comes with a naturally-abrasive property.
-- abrasive property.

 Diatomaceous earth has a painful effect on the bugs that come into contact with it.
 Its sharp microscopic edges feel like stepping on shards of broken glass for them.

-Take hold of a sack of food
-- grade diatomaceous earth and cover the areas where you think palmetto bugs are likely to pass from with sufficient amounts.
+Take hold of a sack of food-grade diatomaceous earth and cover the areas where you think palmetto bugs are likely to pass from with sufficient amounts.

-Ensure that you dont accidentally get pool
-- grade powder instead, as its extremely poisonous.
-Food
-- grade diatomaceous earth is fairly safer, unless you somehow breathe in large quantities of powder.
+Ensure that you dont accidentally get pool-grade powder instead, as its extremely poisonous.
+Food-grade diatomaceous earth is fairly safer, unless you somehow breathe in large quantities of powder.

 ###  4. Sealing Cracks and Gaps